 - They intended to keep the vehicle

 Example: You were going to charge gas at your local station.
-As you opened your car door, a couple of young men walked past you suspiciously.
+Several young men walked past you suspiciously as you opened your car door.
 You thought they might have a gun, so you decide not to take any risks and run from the car, leaving it open with the key in the ignition.

-The two men wait until you are out of sight and then jump in the car and run with it.
+The two men wait until you are out of sight, then jump in the car and drive off with it.
 You later report the vehicle as stolen.
 Police arrested the two men and charged them with carjacking.
 Will it hold?

 These are the facts: